JohnReedLOL/scala-trace-debug/README.md

 </dependency>
 ```

-All the functions that a Java user can call are (here)[file:///home/johnreed/bitbucket2/johnreedlol.bitbucket.org/api/index.html]
+All the functions that a Java user can call are [in here](file:///home/johnreed/bitbucket2/johnreedlol.bitbucket.org/api/index.html)

 ____________________________________________________________________________________________________________________